-Upon receiving this declaration, the spirit expressed itself to the following effect: "During my life time, the Duke, my husband, suspected me, though groundlessly. of being unfaithful to him, because I frequently conversed in private with a certain Cavalier, upon religious subjects.
+"Upon receiving this declaration, the spirit expressed itself to the following effect : 'During my lifetime, the duke, my husband, suspected me, though groundlessly, of being unfaithful to him, because I frequently conversed in private, with a certain cavalier, upon religious subjects.
 On this account, he cherished an irreconcilable hatred to me, which was so violent, that though I sufficiently proved my innocence, and even entreated a reconciliation on my death-bed, yet he would neither abandon his hatred and suspicion, nor resolve to come to me.
-Now, having done every thing in my power in the matter, although I died in true faith in my Saviour, and likewise entered into eternal rest and peace, yet I do not hitherto enjoy the full vision of God.
-My husband, on the contrary, as mentioned above, repented, it is true, after my death, of his implacability towards me, and died at length, also in true faith ; yet he has continued until now, between time and eternity, in distress, and cold, and darkness.
-But now the time appointed of God is arrived for thee to reconcile us, in this world, with each other, and by so doing, aid us in attaining perfect felicity."
-"But what shall I do in the matter, or how shall I act in it?" saked the Duke, and received this answer from the spirit: "To-morrow night, hold thyself in readiness; and I and the Duke will come to thee; (for although I come by day, yet my husband cannot do so;) and each of us will state to thee the causes of our existing quarrel.
-Thou shalt then give judgment which of us is in the right, join our hands together, pronounce the Lord's blessing upon us, and afterwards units with us in praising God."
-After the Duke had promised to do so, the spirit disappeared.
+Now, having done everything in my power in the matter, although I died in true faith in my Savior, and likewise entered into eternal rest and peace, yet I have not hitherto enjoyed the full vision of God.
+My husband, on the contrary, as mentioned above, repented, it is true, after my death, of his implacability toward me, and died at length also in true faith; yet he has continued between time and eternity, in distress, and cold, and darkness.
+But now the time appointed of God is arrived for thee to reconcile us, in this world, with each other, and, by so doing, aid us in attaining perfect felicity.'

+".
+But what shall I do in the matter, and how shall I act in it? asked the duke, and received this answer from the spirit:

+"'.To-morrow night hold thyself in readiness, and I and the duke will come to thee (for although I come by day, yet my husband can not do so); and each of us will state to thee the causes of our existing quarrel.
+Thou shalt then give judgment which of us is in the right, join our hands together, pronounce the Lord's blessing upon us, and afterward unite with us in praising God.'
+After the duke had promised to do so, the spirit disappeared.

-The day following, the Duke continued his devotions until evening, when he expressly commanded his guard to let no one enter the chamber, as also to pay attention, if they should hear any one speak.
-Hereupon he ordered two wax tapers to be lighted and placed upon the table, and also the bible and hymn book to be brought, and thus expected the arrival of the spirits.
-They made their appearance at eleven o'clock : first came the princess, as before, as though alive, and again stated to the Duke the causes of their quarrel; then came also the spirit of the Prince, in his wonted princely dress, but looking very pale and death-like, and gave the Duke quite a different account of their disagreement.
-Upon this the Duke gave judgment, that the spirit of the prince was in the wrong, to which the latter also assented, and said "Thou hast judged right."
-On this the Duke took the cold hand of the prince, laid it in the hand of the princess, which possessed natural warmth, and pronounced the blessing of the Lord upon them, to which they both said, Amen!
-The Duke then began to sing the hymn, "We praise thee, O God! &c." during which, it seemed to him, as if both really sang with him.
-After finishing the hymn, the princess said to the Duke, "God will reward thee for this, and thou wilt soon be with us."
+"The day following, the duke continued his devotions until evening, when he expressly commanded his guard to let no one enter his chamber, as also to pay attention if they should hear any one speak.
+Hereupon he ordered two wax-tapers to be lighted and placed upon the table, and also the Bible and hymnbook to be brought, and thus expected the arrival of the spirits.
+They made their appearance at eleven o'clock: first came the princess, as before, as though alive, and again stated to the duke the causes of their quarrel; then came also the spirit of the prince, in his wonted princely dress, but looking very pale and deathlike, and gave the duke quite a different account of their disagreement.
+Upon this, the duke gave judgment, that the spirit of the prince was in the wrong, to which the latter also assented, and said, 'Thou hast judged right.'
+On this, the duke took the cold hand of the prince, laid it in the hand of the princess, which possessed natural warmth, and pronounced the blessing of the Lord upon them, to which they both said-'Amen!'
+The duke then began to sing the hymn, 'We praise thee, O God !' &c., during which it seemed to him as if both really sang with him.
+After finishing the hymn, the princess said to the duke, 'God will reward thee for this, and thou wilt soon be with us.'
 On which, they both vanished.
-The guards had overheard nothing of this conversation, except what the Duke said, who, if I mistake not, died a year afterwards, and for secret reasons, ordered his body to be buried in quick lime."
+The guards had overheard nothing of this conversation, except what the duke said, who, if I mistake not, died a year afterward, and, for secret reasons, ordered his body to be buried in quicklime."
 Thus far the narrative.